Is Tor Browser Safe? 5 Things You Should Know Before Using It

 So now it’s clear that Tor helps you preserve your online privacy.
 But how efficient is it?

-Main benefits of Tor
+Key benefits of using Tor

 - It allows for anonymous browsing.
-As mentioned above, Tor encrypts your traffic and hides your digital footprint from prying eyes.
+As mentioned above, Tor browser encrypts your traffic and hides your digital footprint from prying eyes.
 Thanks to this solution, you can achieve some level of anonymity when surfing the web (it is not ultimate, though – more on that a bit later).

 - It helps avoid Internet censorship.
-Tor is a powerful tool that enhances online freedom in countries with totalitarian and authoritarian regimes.
+Tor browser is a powerful tool that enhances online freedom in countries with totalitarian and authoritarian regimes.
 In particular, it secures communication between journalists, human rights activists, and common citizens.

 - It is legal.
 Only a few countries, like China, Russia, and Venezuela, completely or partially restrict the use of Tor.
 In the rest of the world, including the US, UK, and EU countries, this browser is perfectly legal.